 As a result, there is a higher chance of developing mental and physical conditions, including:

-Stress hormones can depress the immune system by lowering the activity of cells that respond to viruses and bacteria or other inflammatory conditions.
+Stress hormones can depress the immune system by

 The following sections will discuss the physical effects of stress in more detail.